Concepts and definitions

-The index of turnover of construction companies describes development in the turnover of enterprises liable to value added tax in the construction industry.
-Sub-indices of turnover are calculated for building construction and civil engineering within the index.
+The index of turnover of construction enterprises describes development in the turnover of enterprises liable to pay value added tax in the construction industry.
+Sub-indices of turnover are calculated for the index on building construction, civil engineering and specialised construction activities within the index.
+The industries are divided according to the Standard Industrial Classification TOL 2008 Handbook.
 The examined variable is domestic turnover.

 An index series from which the effects of factors not related to production have not been removed.
 Non-productional factors include variations in the number of working days per month and fluctuations in production caused by seasonal variation.